 Step-3: Enter your location

-Step-4: Providers will receive an email of your requirements
+Step-4: Providers will receive an email with your requirements

 Step-5: If it suits their match, providers will send you an email

-If you’re unable to find any doctor who is accepting a new patient, then don’t worry.
+If you can’t find any doctor accepting a new patient, don’t worry.
 Contact ChoicePoint, and we’ll arrange Suboxone treatment for you.

-Did you know that medication-assisted treatment programs significantly reduce withdrawal symptoms and lessen the cravings that help in achieving lifelong opioid recovery?
+Did you know that medication-assisted treatment programs significantly reduce withdrawal symptoms and lessen the cravings that help achieve lifelong opioid recovery?

-If the matching directory does not work for your location, no need to worry about finding suboxone doctors near you as you can still get a prescription through the ChoicePoint MAT program.
+If the matching directory does not work for your location, don’t worry about finding suboxone doctors near me, as you can still get a prescription through the ChoicePoint MAT program.